keu/docs/astro/airflow-alerts.md

 ---
 sidebar_label: 'Airflow Alerts'
-title: 'Configure Airflow Alerts on Astronomer'
+title: 'Configure Airflow Alerts on Astro'
 id: airflow-alerts
 description: Set up email alerts for Airflow task successes and failures.
 ---

 ## Overview

 You can utilize Airflow's alerting framework to monitor the health of individual tasks and DAGs across your Airflow Deployments.
-This guide provides information about configuring various Airflow alerts on Astronomer.
+This guide provides information about configuring various Airflow alerts on Astro.

 ## Configure Slack Notifications, Custom Notifications, and SLAs

-Most built-in Airflow alerts, including Slack alerts and SLAs, work out of the box on Astronomer Cloud.
+Most built-in Airflow alerts, including Slack alerts and SLAs, work out of the box on Astro.
 You can also write custom alerts that trigger a certain behavior whenever a given task or DAG succeeds or fails.
 For more information on configuring event-based notifications in Airflow generally, read Astronomer's guide on [Airflow Alerts](https://www.astronomer.io/guides/error-notifications-in-airflow).

-Unlike Slack alerts, Airflow email alerts require additional configuration on Astronomer Cloud.
+Unlike Slack alerts, Airflow email alerts require additional configuration on Astro.
 The following section covers how to set up an SMTP service to enable Airflow email alerts.

 ## Configure Airflow Email Alerts

-On Astronomer, setting up email alerts requires configuring an SMTP service for delivering each alert.
+On Astro, setting up email alerts requires configuring an SMTP service for delivering each alert.

 If your team isn't already using an SMTP service, we recommend one of the following:

 - [SendGrid](https://sendgrid.com/)
 - [Amazon SES](https://aws.amazon.com/ses/)

-The following topics provide setup steps for integrating each of these external SMTP services on Astronomer Cloud, but note that any external SMTP service can be used.
+The following topics provide setup steps for integrating each of these external SMTP services on Astro, but note that any external SMTP service can be used.

 ### Integrate with SendGrid